 Reaching out to Hartlepool residents about greener travel options

-A healthy travel organisation is taking its message to people’s front doors in a new campaign.
+A healthy travel organisation is taking its message to people’s front doors in Hartlepool in a new campaign.

-Travel advisors from Let’s Go Tees Valley aim to visit about 3,000 homes with information on greener, healthier and cheaper car-free travel options.
+Travel advisors from Let’s Go Tees Valley aim to visit around 3,000 homes with information on greener, healthier and cheaper car-free travel options.

 They will be calling at homes at Clavering, Bishop Cuthbert and Throston, to offer information on bus services, rail travel and walking and cycling maps from now until Wednesday, August 21.